artefactual-labs/a3m/README.md

 ## a3m

+a3m is a lightweight version of Archivematica focused on AIP creation.
+It has neither external dependencies, integration with access sytems, search capabilities nor a graphical interface.
+It is ideal for workloads where you would typically use multiple Archivematica pipelines and implement additional workflows elsewhere.

+- [Status)(#status)
 - [Usage](#usage)
 - [Development](#development)

+### Status

+Experimental, a3m is still being refined.
+See [open and closed issues](https://github.com/artefactual-labs/a3m/issues).

 ### Usage

-Most of the use cases that we envision for a3m include the use of our Docker image because it includes all the tools and dependencies needed.
-It is possible to run a3m without Docker as long as you have Python, but a3m does not know how to install software dependencies for you automatically, e.g. 7-zip, ffmpeg, unar...
+In most cases, it is preferably to run a3m via our [Docker image](https://github.com/artefactual-labs/a3m/packages/194315) because it includes all the dependencies needed (unar, 7z, ffmpeg, clamav, etc...).

 <details>